okstate-maps/guide-georeference-maps/index.md

  ![Add Control Points](images/AddControlPoints.PNG)

  2. For maps, locate the point of an intersecting latitude and longitude line on the raster image and click.
-A red box should appear, indicating the selection on the map
+A red box should appear, indicating the selection on the map.
+Be as precise as possible.

  ![Initial Selection](images/InitialSelection.PNG)